amishamuni/amuni_pysample/README.md

 ## amuni_pysample

 Looking to up skill and have some fun building a personal AI, I started to get more serious about Python.
 This repo is part rant, part jotting down the choices I made after reading articles from people who know a lot more.

 #### Using this repo via git
 git clone https://github.com/amishamuni/amuni_pysample.git
 cd amuni_pysample
 python -m venv env : Create a virtual env
 .\env\Scripts\activate : Activate the virtual env
-python -m main : Invoke and play around modifying what you want pytest : To run the sample test or any that you add deactivate : Deactivate virtual environment
+python -m main : Invoke and play around modifying what you want
+pytest : To run the sample test or any that you add
+deactivate : Deactivate virtual environment

-#### Using this repo from TestPyPI or PyPI
+#### Using this repo from TestPyPI
-In progress!
+mkdir trial
+cd trial
+python -m venv env
+python -m pip install --index-url https://test.pypi.org/simple/ --no-deps amuni-pysample==<version> TestPyPI doesnt have the pytest and streamlit versions I specify so install them manually using pip
+python -m sample.main

 #### A sample repo for python